What is Data Migration Hero1

 Figure 1: Types of Data Migration

-While there are a wide range of processes that can be used to move data from one location to another, there are four main types of data migration that an organization might need to undergo, including:
+While there are a wide range of processes that can be used to move data from one location to another, it is crucial to understand and consolidate data from various sources.
+There are four main types of data migration that an organization might need to undergo, including:

 1. Storage Migration